learnk8s/learnk8s.io/src/microsAuthentication/content.md

    "authentication.k8s.io/v1", "spec": {"token": "'$TOKEN'"}}'
 ```

+Notice how you're verifying the same token that you use to connect to the API.

+You can use the same command to verify other tokens by replacing `{"token": "'$TOKEN'"}` with `{"token": "'$OTHER_TOKEN'"}`

-The response should look as follows:
+When you issue the command, the response should look as follows:

 ```json|highlight=12,13,16-20,22-24
 {